How did you start with link building specifically

 We leverage every good link building tactic we can think of and build standard operating procedures on each of these tactics.

-Individual processes are cut up into delegated routines so we’re all working on tasks that are a good fit for our talent — whether that’s creative or technical.
+Individual processes are cut up into delegated routines so we’re all working on tasks that are a good fit for our talent.

 We take the clients’ brand, values, and audience profiles; and turn these into value propositions that we can use as a content ideas and flags to fly during outreach.